- GN 3.1 Initial notification of injury

 FBT rate is the rate of fringe benefits tax imposed by the Fringe Benefits Tax Assessment Act 1986 of the Commonwealth that applies when the non-monetary benefit is provided.

 The taxable value required in that formula can be obtained from the employer.
+An employer must lodge an FBT return if they have a liability during an FBT year (between 1 April to 31 March).
 The fringe benefits tax rate is available from the ATO website and is the rate applicable when the non-monetary benefit was provided to the worker.

 If the benefit is exempt from fringe benefits tax